BrendanT2248/Project-1-GitHub-Fundamentals-ELK-Stack-Deployment/README.md

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the network and system logs.

 ### What does Filebeat watch for?
   - Filebeat is a lgihtweight shipper for forwarding and centralising log data.
-It monitors the log files that you specify and forwards them through to Elasticsearch/Logstash for categorisation.
+It monitors the log files that you specify and forwards them through to Elasticsearch/Logstash for indexing.
 ### What does Metricbeat record?
   - Metricbeat takes the metrics and statistics from programs you specify.
 It then collects and ships them to the output that you specifiy, such as Elasticsearch and Logstash.